Kansas: Economy

+As of 2023, Kansas had a total of 76,139 employer establishments.
+In 2025, small businesses made up 99.1% of all businesses in Kansas and employed 48.9% of the state's work force.

 In 2015, the job growth rate was 0.8%, among the lowest rates in America with only "10,900 total nonfarm jobs" added that year.
-As of April 2016, the state's unemployment rate was 4.2%.
+As of May 2025, the state's unemployment rate was 3.8%.

 The State of Kansas had a $350 million budget shortfall in February 2017.
 In February 2017, S&P downgraded Kansas's credit rating to AA−.

 Nearly 90% of Kansas's land is devoted to agriculture.
 The state's agricultural outputs are cattle, sheep, wheat, sorghum, soybeans, cotton, hogs, corn, and salt.
 As of 2018, there were 59,600 farms in Kansas, 86 (0.14%) of which are certified organic farms.
 The average farm in the state is about 770 acres (more than a square mile), and in 2016, the average cost of running the farm was $300,000.

 By far, the most significant agricultural crop in the state is wheat.
 Eastern Kansas is part of the Grain Belt, an area of major grain production in the central United States.
 Approximately 40% of all winter wheat grown in the U.S. is grown in Kansas.
 Roughly 95% of the wheat grown in the state is hard red winter wheat.
 During 2016, farmers of conventionally grown wheat farmed 8.2 million acres and harvested an average of 57 bushels of wheat per acre.

 The industrial outputs are transportation equipment, commercial and private aircraft, food processing, publishing, chemical products, machinery, apparel, petroleum, and mining.